UkoeHB/bevy_girk/USAGE.md

     - `ClientFwMode::Init` is set when initializing the client or on disconnect from the game's `renet` server (but only if the app is **not** in `ClientFwMode::End` already).
     - `ClientFwMode::Init` -> `ClientFwMode::Game` occurs when the client is in state `ClientInitializationState::Done` and the client receives a `GameFwMode::Game` message from the game framework (this message will be requested, sent, and processed automatically when `ClientInitializationState::Done` is entered).
 - **`ClientRequestBuffer`**: Bevy resource that you inserted to your app on app startup.
 All requests you want to send from the client to the game should be submitted to this buffer.
     - *Note*: This is cleared in `PreUpdate` in order to synchronize with the networking framework.
 Any earlier-buffered requests will not be sent.
 This is relevant for e.g. GUI-based player inputs, which may be collected in an earlier schedule.
 It is recommended to cache player inputs in a custom buffer and marshal them into `ClientRequestBuffer` in `ClientFwSet` in `Update`.
-Note that this indirection makes it easier to do headless testing of the client app's core (non-graphical) logic.
+This indirection makes it easier to do headless testing of the client app's core (non-graphical) logic, and facilitates multiple client front-ends for different platforms.
 - **`PingTracker`**: Bevy resource used to estimate the current game framework tick.
 (TODO: this is very rudimentary, it needs significant work to be production-grade)

 **Reconnecting**

-Ergonomic and robust client reconnects are a major feature of this library.
-A client app can disconnect and reconnect to the game app without needing to restart.
+Robust, ergonomic client reconnects are a major feature of this library.
+A disconnected client app will automatically try to reconnect to the game app without needing to restart.

 When a disconnect is detected, there are a number of details to keep in mind.
+(TODO: refactor ClientFwSet::Init into multiple sets)

 - The `renet` `is_disconnected()` run condition will be true for at least one full tick after a disconnect is detected.
 - `ClientFwMode::Init` will be set on disconnect.
 There are three modalities to client initialization, which can be used to control which systems run in different scenarios (e.g. with custom system sets).